mai-amber/Thermal-Sense/README.md

 **ThermalSense** extends human sensory capabilities by converting thermal information into auditory cues.
 Inspired by visual-to-auditory systems like *EyeMusic*, it leverages the *EyeMusic* algorithm to create soundscapes from thermal data.
 Users can perceive temperature variations and localize heat sources through sound.

-This system has applications in:
+This system can  have applications in:

 * **Assistive Technology**: Enabling visually impaired users to "hear" heat sources.
 * **Education**: Teaching about thermal imaging and perception.